Meet the Team

 Emma joined DFA in 2011, becoming our fantastically organized Operations Manager.
 Emma first became active in politics in 2003, when she canvassed for Governor Howard Dean during his presidential campaign.

 Emma spent a year in Germany before attending the University of Mary Washington, where she double-majored in Political Science and German, and then received a Master’s Degree at University College London in the U.K.

-She enjoys traveling, local food and beer, the changing of the seasons, baking, crazy dance moves, and (despite her better judgment) reality TV.
+She enjoys traveling, the changing of the seasons, baking, crazy dance moves, playing with dogs, and (despite her better judgment) reality TV.

 Veronica joined the DFA team in 2012.
 She graduated from the University of Cincinnati in 2002 with a degree in Business Administration and went on to earn her CPA license in 2007.

 When she’s not immersed in numbers, Veronica enjoys hiking, biking, golfing, and any other outdoor activity.

 Jim campaigned extensively for his brother Howard Dean from his first campaign for Lt.
 Governor of Vermont to his last campaign as Governor.
 Starting in 2002, Jim joined the early team for Governor Dean’s campaign for President and was responsible for a variety of campaign functions including fundraising, political organizing and resource support of several Dean for America state organizations.

 After helping DFA successfully elect Howard to Chair the Democratic National Committee in 2005, Jim took over as Chair of Democracy for America where he was the key spokesperson and fundraiser, bringing DFA’s mission to all 50 states and keeping our member’s work and candidates in the national spotlight.